azavea/raster-vision/README.md

 ![Examples of chip classification, object detection and semantic segmentation](docs/_static/cv-tasks.png)
 * Experiments can be executed on CPUs and GPUs with built-in support for running in the cloud using [AWS Batch](https://github.com/azavea/raster-vision-aws).
 * The framework is extensible to new data sources, tasks (eg. object detection), backends (eg. TF Object Detection API), and cloud providers.
-* There is a [QGIS plugin](https://github.com/azavea/raster-vision-qgis) for viewing the results of experiments on a map.

 See the [documentation](https://docs.rastervision.io) for more details.